adplugg/wordpress-ad-plugin/readme.txt

 == Changelog ==

+= 1.1.35 =
+* Updated the readme.txt file to reflect that WP 4.1.1 is fully tested and working.

 = 1.1.34 =
 * Fixed a bug with the access code validation function.
 * Improved the validation functions.